Why a goal tracking system raises your odds of finishing

 Why do different goal types need different tracking systems?

 A goal to run a marathon and a goal to meditate daily share almost nothing in tracking terms.
 The marathon has a defined endpoint, measurable sub-targets (weekly mileage, pace times), and a clear finish line.
-The meditation goal is ongoing, binary in daily measurement (did it or didn’t), and has no finish line at all.
+The meditation goal is ongoing, binary in daily measurement (did it or did not), and has no finish line at all.

-Habit goals and achievement goals need fundamentally different systems.
-Achievement goals track progress toward a destination.
-Habit goals track consistency of a behavior.
 Mixing the two in a single tracking format creates confusion.
 You end up measuring a habit by achievement standards (100% streak or failure) or measuring an achievement by habit standards (showed up today, good enough).

 Achievement goal is a goal defined by reaching a specific, measurable endpoint such as completing a project, earning a certification, or hitting a financial target.
 Achievement goals have clear completion criteria and a defined finish line.